pytorch/torchchat/README.md

 ## Mobile Execution

-[ExecuTorch] (https://github.com/pytorch/executorch) enables you to optimize your model for execution on a mobile or embedded device, but can also be used on desktop for testing.
+[ExecuTorch](https://github.com/pytorch/executorch) enables you to optimize your model for execution on a mobile or embedded device.

 ### Set Up ExecuTorch

 Before running any commands in torchchat that require ExecuTorch, you must first install ExecuTorch.

-To install ExecuTorch, run the following commands *from the torchchat root directory*.
+To install ExecuTorch, run the following commands.
 This will download the ExecuTorch repo to ./et-build/src and install various ExecuTorch libraries to ./et-build/install.

+> [!IMPORTANT]
+> The following commands should be run from the torchchat root directory.

 ```
 export TORCHCHAT_ROOT=${PWD}